dhruvpathak1/pharmacy_database_python_mysql/README.md

 ## Motivation
 With the rapid development in the medical field, maintaining an up-to-date pharmacy management system is challenging yet essential.
 MediTrack simplifies this by automating inventory control, expiration monitoring, and order processing, ensuring efficient and error-free pharmacy operations.

-## Getting Started
-Instructions to set up and run MediTrack will be available here soon.

 ## License
 This project is open source and available under the [MIT License](LICENSE).